abhinit75/abhinit75/README.md

 About Me:
 😄 Pronouns: He/Him
-👩🏽‍💻 I am a Product Manager & Software Engineer
+👩🏽‍💻 I am a Product Manager & Software Engineer.
 🎓 I am studying Computer Science at the University of Waterloo (Graduation: May 2025)

 What I'm Up To: